donitry/cye/README.md

 # How to Install
-1,you need install smarty template first</br>
+1,you need install smarty template first;;
 2,you'd better take this source in LAMP